vladzima/kanby/README.md

 1. In project manager, press `n`
 2. Enter new project name
 3. Project is created with default columns

+### Renaming Projects
+1. In project manager, select project to rename
+2. Press `r` to rename
+3. Enter new project name
+4. All tasks and data are preserved
+5. Cannot rename to an existing project name

 ### Deleting Projects
 1. In project manager, select project